medinajorge/tidypath/README.md

 # PhD-utils

-For people that have to compute and store a large variety of data and/or perform statistical inference.
+For people that have to compute and store a large variety of data.

 ## Keep your files tidy!